vgp1003/Bushmeat_Barcoading/README.md

 ![alt text](https://github.com/vgp1003/Bushmeat_Barcoading/blob/main/Figures/Croc.PNG "Croc.PNG")

-   The goal of this project is to use the crocodile COX1 sequences Eaton et al. depostied on NCBI to recreate their phylogenetic tree using different programs for comparison and then add the NCBI refrence COX1 genes for each different crocodile species to see where they fall on the tree.
+   The goal of this project is to use the COX1 sequences Eaton et al. depostied on NCBI to recreate their phylogenetic tree using different programs for comparison and then add the NCBI refrence COX1 genes for each different crocodile species to see where they fall on the tree.
 Because Eaton et al. achieved high confidence for their species identifications, it was hypothesized that the NCBI refrence COX1 genes would fall closely within the expected species on the tree.

 ## Methods